 The police department is structured into three divisions.

 Consists of the Chief of Police, his assistant, two deputy chiefs, a professional standards sergeant and a public information officer.

 - 2018 Operating Budget: $1,165,707

 - 2018 Number of FTE Employees: 6

-Consists of Patrol, Investigations, a legal advisor, Animal Control and Code Enforcement.
+Consists of Patrol, Investigations, a legal advisor, Animal Protection and Code Enforcement.
 Most certified officers are assigned to the Operations Division.

 - 2018 Operating Budget: $25,363,021

 Consists of the support units that provide both internal and external services.
 This division includes units such as Records, Training, Communications, Property and Evidence, Personnel and Maintenance, and Finance.

 - 2018 Number of FTE Employees: 79

 The Operations Division, responsible for the enforcement and investigative functions of the department, is broken down into four primary sections, which are separated into specific work units.
 The five sections in Operations are: Traffic and Administration; Watch I (Dayshift Patrol); Watch II and III (Afternoon and Evening Patrol); Investigations (Detectives); and Animal Protection and Code Enforcement.
 This division provides all the uniformed patrol officers who patrol the city and respond to calls for service, Hill and mall officers, animal protection, quality‑of‑life code enforcement, detectives who investigate unsolved crimes and a legal advisor.
 The Community Services Unit and School Resource Officers also work out of this division.